privcount/privcount/doc/TorEvents.markdown

   https://github.com/privcount/privcount/issues/196
 * PrivCount's additional RAM allocations may affect Tor's circuit limits https://github.com/privcount/privcount/issues/349

+### PRIVCOUNT_CONNECTION_CLOSE

+TODO: expand documentation

+Fields:
+  Common:
+    EventTimestamp
+  Lifetime Common:
+    CreatedTimestamp
+  Connection-Specific:
+    ChannelId
+    RemoteIsClientFlag, RemoteIPAddress, RemoteIPAddressConnectionCount
+    PeerIPAddress (optional, relay peers only),
+    PeerIPAddressConsensusRelayCount

+Limitations:

+PeerIPAddress may not always be the consensus address.

+RemoteIPAddress may be different to PeerIPAddress due to NAT, OutboundBindAddress, and OS routing tables.

+PeerIPAddressConsensusRelayCount should be between 0 and 2, but may not always be in this range for similar reasons.

+RemoteIPAddressConnectionCount is not a good measure of client churn, because it only measures simultaneous connections at a point in time.

 ### PRIVCOUNT_CONNECTION_ENDED

+As of PrivCount 1.2.0, this is a legacy event, use PRIVCOUNT_CONNECTION_CLOSE in new code.

 This event is sent when tor closes a remote OR connection.